Eden Donatelli: Early life

 At thirteen months old, Eden began skating at the local ice rink in Mission.
 Her mother was teaching her 3-year-old brother to skate and she didn't know what to do with Eden while she had her brother on the ice, so she decided to teach them both at the same time.
 Eden figure skated at the Mission arena at age 3 and then switched to speed skating at age 4.
 Her father, George, having coached hockey for several years, was her speed skating coach.
 Her mother, Jane schooled her in Highland Dancing giving Eden plyometric strength and an advantage on the ice.
 Together they forged a team that quickly made Eden the fastest skater in her own age class and often more senior age classes too.
 She often competed with children two or three years her senior just to challenge her abilities!

-Despite being the fastest female for the BC Canada Winter Games Team in 1983, Eden was not permitted to compete due to her young age; a rule that has since been challenged and defeated by Human Rights Law.
+Despite being the fastest female for Team British Columbia in 1983, Eden was not permitted to compete at Canada Winter Games due to her young age; a rule that has since been challenged and defeated by Human Rights Law.
 That same season she qualified for the Canadian National Training Team at the age of 13 years!
 As a result, she was never on a provincial team and went directly to representing both BC and Canada at World Championships.

-At age 15 Eden competed in her first World Championships.
-At age 16 she won a gold medal in the 500m at the World Championships in Montreal, Quebec.
+At age 16 Eden competed in her first World Championships in Montreal, Quebec and won a gold medal in the 500m.
 At the age of 17 Canadian Team rules forced her to move to Quebec to live and train at the National Training Center in order to be part of the Olympic relay team.
 Not speaking French fluently and living alone in a strange province was extremely difficult for Eden, but she overcame to win silver (500m) and bronze (3000m relay) Olympic medals at the 1988 Olympic games in Calgary.
 Finally, after two years the National High Performance Committee permitted Eden to be coached by her father again at home in Mission.